 Continuing Board Members

-Because of staggered terms, existing members Rosalie Anders, Carol Coakley, Bonnie Gorman, Rosemary Kean, Jeff Klein, Maryellen Kurkulos, Valentine Moghadam, Guntram Muller, and Denise Simmons will continue to serve for another year before being eligible for re-election in early 2019.
+Because of staggered terms, existing members Rosalie Anders, Andrea Burns, Caitlin Forbes, Carol Coakley, Rosemary Kean, Jeff Klein, Maryellen Kurkulos, Savina Martin, Valentine Moghadam, Brenton Stoddart, and Vernon Walker will continue to serve for another year.
+They will be eligible for re-election in early 2021.